 Original student work can also be correlated to the Common Core State Standards, Texas TEKS, and Virginia SOLs.
 When student work in Wixie is connected to curriculum standards, teachers can see how students are progressing toward their curriculum goals.

-This image shows only Common Core standards due to user settings.
+This image shows only Common Core standards due to the settings for the account shown..

 #2 - Get students making

 Students need to create to learn.
 Rote practice may seem like the fastest way to improve test scores, but makes learning boring.
 Wixie is an exciting productivity tool students can use to show what they know, organize their thinking, and develop powerful products.